grafana/azure-data-explorer-datasource/README.md

 If you do not have a [Grafana Cloud](https://grafana.com/cloud) account, you can sign up for one [here](https://grafana.com/cloud/grafana).

-1. Click on the `Install Now` button on the [Azure Data Explorer page on Grafana.com](https://grafana.com/plugins/grafana-azure-data-explorer-datasource/?tab=installation).
+1. Click on the `Install plugin` button on the [Azure Data Explorer page on Grafana.com](https://grafana.com/plugins/grafana-azure-data-explorer-datasource/?tab=installation).
 This will automatically add the plugin to your Grafana instance.
 It might take up to 30 seconds to install.

 2. Login to your Hosted Grafana instance (go to your instances page in your profile): `https://grafana.com/orgs/<yourUserName>/instances/` and the Azure Data Explorer datasource will be installed.